mshll/repo-size/README.md

 1. Install Tampermonkey or your preferred userscript manager.
 2. Install the script from [here](https://greasyfork.org/scripts/458048-github-repo-size/code/Github%20Repo%20Size.user.js).
-3. (Optional) To avoid rate limiting, generate a new public access token from [Github settings/tokens](https://github.com/settings/tokens) and replace the 'TOKEN' constant in the script with your token.
-See [View Private Repositories Size](#view-private-repositories-size) for more details.
+3. (Optional) If you want to view the sizes of private repositories, see the instructions below.

 ## View Private Repositories Size